Mien (lake)

-Mien is a lake in southern Sweden, 12 km (7.5 mi) southwest of the town of Tingsryd.
+Mien is a lake in southern Sweden, 12 km southwest of the town of Tingsryd.
 The lake lies within a meteorite crater.

-The eroded crater is marked by a 5.5-km (3.4-mi) diameter circular lake (Lake Mien).
+The eroded crater is marked by a 5.5 km diameter circular lake (Lake Mien).

 The original crater rim is estimated to have been about 9 km in diameter before erosion.

 Its age is estimated to be 121.0 ± 2.3 million years (Early Cretaceous).